Affordable Housing

 Increasing Commonwealth Rent Assistance

-In the Albanese Government’s May 2023 Budget 2023-24, we announced the largest increase to Commonwealth Rent Assistance (CRA) in more than 30 years.
-The Budget will increase the maximum rates of this payment by 15 per cent.
+In the Albanese Government’s Budget 2023-24, we announced the largest increase to Commonwealth Rent Assistance (CRA) in more than 30 years, increasing the maximum rates of payment by 15 per cent.

 Housing Australia

-For further information on Housing Australia contribution to housing outcomes visit their website here.
+For further information on Housing Australia's contribution to housing outcomes visit their website here.

 Home Guarantee Scheme (HGS)